TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 }
 ```

-Then we try to compute the `val outer1 = Seq[Node]()` (nodes scheduled for the currenta
+Then we try to compute the `val outer1 = Seq[Node]()` (nodes scheduled for the currents
 and the `val inner1 = Seq[Node]()` (nodes scheduled for inner blocks).
 The basic logic is that, nodes that are reachable and available should be in `outer1`.
 Nodes that are reachable but not available, or reachable by `reachInner` should be in
 `inner1`.
 We need to take care of soft dependencies too.
 Previously we said that
 soft dependencies do not enforce scheduling, just the order.
 So it might be confusing
 as to why we are considering soft dependencies too.
-It turns out that the dead code elemination
+It turns out that the dead code elimination
-pass should have removed soft dependencies that are not necessary to be schedule.
+pass should have removed soft dependencies that are not necessary to be scheduled.
 The
 remaining soft dependencies are nodes that should actually be scheduled.

 The code that does so is here